-1.11.10 Decommissioning phase: significance of effects
+1.11.9 Decommissioning phase: significance of effects

-- 1.11.10.1 The impacts of the offshore decommissioning of Hornsea Three have been assessed on marine processes.
-The environmental effects arising from the decommissioning of Hornsea Three are listed in Table 1.12 along with the maximum design scenario against which each decommissioning phase impact has been assessed. - 1.11.10.2 A description of the potential effect on marine processes receptors caused by each identified impact is given below.
+- The impacts of the offshore decommissioning of Hornsea Three have been assessed on marine 1.11.9.1 processes.
+The environmental effects arising from the decommissioning of Hornsea Three are listed in Table 1.11 along with the maximum design scenario against which each decommissioning phase impact has been assessed. - 1.11.9.2 A description of the potential effect on marine processes receptors caused by each identified impact is given below.

-Removal of sandwaves impacting sandbank systems within the Hornsea Three offshore cable corridor.
+Removal of sandwaves impacting sandbank systems within the Hornsea Three offshore cable corridor

-1.11.10.3 It is possible that the export cable may be removed as part of the Hornsea Three decommissioning works.
-In certain areas of the offshore cable corridor, sandwaves are present and these may migrate across the export cables during the lifetime of Hornsea Three.
-These sandwaves may potentially require partial removal (via dredging or jetting) prior to the removal of cables, as set out in the maximum design scenario table (Table 1.12).
+1.11.9.3 It is possible that the export cable may be removed as part of the Hornsea Three decommissioning works.
+In certain areas of the Hornsea Three offshore cable corridor, sandwaves are present and these may migrate across the export cables during the lifetime of Hornsea Three.
+These sandwaves may potentially require partial removal (via dredging or jetting) prior to the removal of cables, as set out in the maximum design scenario table (Table 1.11).
 However, such activities are not anticipated to be as extensive as those outlined in paragraph 1.11.5.3 onwards and any morphological changes to the wider sandbank systems are expected to be localised and temporary in nature.

-1.11.10.4 For the same reasons set out in paragraph 1.11.5.5 onwards, the impact to sandbanks is predicted to be of local spatial extent, short to medium-term duration, non-continuous and high reversibility.
+1.11.9.4 For the same reasons set out in paragraph 1.11.5.6 onwards, the impact to sandbanks is predicted to be of local spatial extent, short to medium-term duration, non-continuous and high reversibility.
 It is predicted that the impact will affect the receptor directly.
 The magnitude is therefore, considered to be minor.

-- 1.11.10.5 Many of the sandbanks within the Hornsea Three marine processes study area are internationally designated, representing qualifying features of SCIs.
-Given their proximity to Hornsea Three, the North Norfolk Sandbanks (which form part of the North Norfolk Sandbanks and Saturn Reef SCI) are of particular relevance to this assessment.
-These sandbanks are all assigned a high value. - 1.11.10.6 The majority of the sandbanks within the Hornsea Three marine processes study area are highly dynamic and mobile features.
-Accordingly, they are typically considered to have moderate to high levels of recoverability enabling them to return to a state close to that which existed before the impact. - 1.11.10.7 Banks are deemed to be of minor vulnerability, moderate to high levels of recoverability and high value.
-The sensitivity of the receptor is therefore, considered to be medium.
+- 1.11.9.5 Many of the sandbanks within the Hornsea Three marine processes study area are internationally designated, representing gualifying features of SACs and SCIs.
+Given their proximity to Hornsea Three, the North Norfolk Sandbanks (which form part of the North Norfolk Sandbanks and Saturn Reef SAC) are of particular relevance to this assessment.
+These sandbanks are all assigned a high value. - According to the available conservation advice for the SAC (JNCC, 2012), the North Norfolk Sandbanks 1.11.9.6 are sensitive to physical loss and physical damage.
+Although both of these impacts may be associated with sandwave removal, JNCC (2012) note that because the North Norfolk sandbanks are formed by strong tidal currents, it is considered that they could be replenished and recover relatively rapidly from impact.
+Accordingly, these sandbanks are assessed by JNCC as moderately sensitive to physical loss as well as physical damage via disturbance and abrasion.
+The available desktop studies and monitoring evidence regarding levelled sandwave crest recovery (DONG Energy, 2016, 2017) suggests that recovery through natural processes is likely over timescales of months to years.
+It is also noted here that aggregate extraction operations take place within Area 483 which is located within the North Norfolk Sandbanks and Saturn Reef SAC.
+However, it is understood that the extraction operations largely target the less mobile gravels, rather than the sandwaves located within the licence area. - Banks are deemed to be of moderate vulnerability, moderate recoverability and high value.
+The 1.11.9.7 sensitivity of the receptor is therefore, considered to be medium.

-- 1.11.10.8 An assessment of effect significance has been determined by combining the expert judgements of the magnitude of impact and sensitivity of the receptor (above), using the matrix presented in Table 1.16. - 1.11.10.9 Overall, it is predicted that the sensitivity of the receptor is considered to be medium and the magnitude is deemed to be minor.
+Overall, the sensitivity of the receptor is considered to be medium and the magnitude of the impact is 1.11.9.8 deemed to be minor.
 The effect will, therefore, be of minor adverse significance, which is not significant in EIA terms.